Progressive-Learning-Platform/progressive-learning-platform.github.io/instructions.md

 #### String Allocation ####
 {:.ancs}

-PLPTool supports two types of string allocation:
+PLPTool supports three types of string allocation:

   * `.ascii`
-    * This allocates a packed array of characters without a trailing null character (terminator), which indicates the end of the string
+    * This allocates a packed array of characters without a trailing null character (terminator) to indicate the end of the string.

 For example, if you wanted to allocate a variable with a string using the `.ascii` directive, the code would be: